GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Finally, here is a list of some enhancements to individual modules.
 Any changes to syntax will be backwards compatible:

+*  :doc:`fitcircle` now has a new option **-F** that allows output to be in the form of coordinates only (no text report) and you may choose which items to return by appending suitable flags.

 *  :doc:`gmt` now has a --show-cores option that reports the available cores.

 *  :doc:`gmtconvert` adds a **-C** option that can be used to eliminate